ScottKirvan/Unreal-Visual-Pinball/README.md

 - **dev-XXX** - WIP development branches - more likely to be unstable, buggy, or fuggly.

 ## Current Status
-WIP as a code project.
-API only partially implemented.
-Fun to play with, but not usable for game creation.
-No example projects.
-Limited documentation.
+Enough of the core MAME API's should be up and running to start putting together functional machines.

-Current tasks:  Refactoring and reorganizing.
-Creating proper modules and getting things scoped properly.
+Current tasks:  Ongoing refactoring and reorganizing.
 Fleshing out the remainder of the API.
-Documentation.
+Documentation/Examples.

 ## Getting up and running